Hagenau Workshop, November 2009.

 (2018 to Present Day)

 2018 saw the re-issue of the famous 500/5 Electric Bass Guitar - the one used generally by many UK bands in the late 1950's/early 1960's, but more specifically by Stu Sutcliffe in the early days of the Beatles and during the time they were playing around the Reeperbaun in Hamburg.
 As was the case with the original 500/5, this new bass features a large 17" body, twin black-bar pickups closely spaced near to the neck, and a Hofner rectangular control console.

 Initially, a limited edition of twelve basses (including one leftie) produced in Hofner's Hagenau workshop, and all finished in glossy black lacquer.
 Produced in collaboration with Budge Magraw of UK band The Cesarians, it was available from the beginning of 2014.
 The Federal Bass was actually still included in the Hofner catalogue in 2017.

 An unusual combination of a very full depth (12cm) hollow archtop body (similar in construction to that on the New President six-string with solid spruce top), mated to a Vintage '64 RI Violin Bass neck and equipped with modern-day "Toaster" pickups.
 However this has resulted in one of Hofner's most attractive bass guitars produced to date.

-A large bodied (17"lower bout) thinline archtop bass made in the same style as the famous 500/5 from the 1950's/60's in Hofner's current Hagenau workshop.
+A large bodied (17"lower bout) thinline archtop bass made in a similar style as the famous 500/5 from the 1950's/60's, but with an up-dated look.
 Spruce top with flame maple back & sides.
-Equipped with twin "Diamond Logo" 510B pickups.
+Equipped with twin "Diamond Logo" 510B pickups, controlled by two volume and two tone rotary controls.
 Three piece neck, just as in the good-old-days, and vintage open-geared tuners.
 30" Scale.
 Beautiful!